Nivalyx/osu-wiki/wiki/Tournaments/OIT/2024/en.md

 ## Notes

+[^stixe-note-1]: ::{ flag=ID }:: [Stixe](https://osu.ppy.sh/users/18351160) was brought in as a playtester after their elimination from the tournament.
-[^mappool-note-1]: An instrumental track version of the map is used for this tournament.
+[^mappool-note-1]: An instrumental track version of the map was used for this tournament.